NIkkiDC/AirJournal-API/README.md

 User should see the NAVBAR from all pages of the site.

-Users should be able to view a city.
+Users should be able to view a city with a photo.

 Users should be able to click to the FAQs page to see answers to a few questions.